 Normally, muscles in the large intestine push stool to the anus, where stool leaves the body.
 The intestine’s ability to push and relax is enabled by nerve cells in the intestine called ganglion cells.
 A person with HD does not have these nerve cells in part of the large intestine, creating the problems associated with the disease.
 Sometimes these nerve cells are missing from only a few centimeters, but they also can be missing from long segments of the large intestine.

-For people with HD, the healthy muscles of the intestine push the stool until it reaches the rigid part of the intestine without the nerve cells.
+For people with HD, the healthy muscles of the intestine push the stool until it reaches the rigid part of the intestine (the part without the nerve cells).
 At this point, the stool stops moving.
 New stool then begins to collect behind it.